crypto-tools-inc/crypto-tools/README.md

 [Zapper](https://zapper.fi/) - Manage your entire web3 portfolio from DeFi to NFTs and whatever comes next.
 Invest in the latest opportunities from one convenient place.

 [Zerion](https://zerion.io/) - Zerion is the easiest way to build and manage your entire DeFi portfolio from one place.

+### Utilities

+[Chainlist](https://chainlist.org/) - Chainlist is a list of EVM networks.
+Users can use the information to connect their wallets and Web3 middleware providers to the appropriate Chain ID and Network ID to connect to the correct chain. `All Networks Supported`

 ## 👾 NFT